galnil/Adventure/README.md

 # Adventure
-this is Gal and Nil's adventure game
+this is Gal's and Nil's adventure game